 When the normal levels of acid and yeast in the vagina are out of balance, it leads to yeast infection.
 This is common in the second trimester of a pregnancy.
 There may be increased amounts of thin, white discharge which causes yeast to overgrow and results in yeast infection.
 If you think you have yeast infection, our doctors at KIMS Cuddles can help clear all your doubts.

 Any type of flu during pregnancy may lead to serious complications.
 An illness like pneumonia can be life-threatening and cause complications.
 Therefore, organizations such as the Centers for Disease Control in US and the American Academy of Pediatrics recommend that all pregnant women get a flu shot.
-Evidence also suggests that getting a flu shot during pregnancy passes on antibodies to your baby and it is less likely to be exposed to flu.
+Evidence also suggests that getting a flu shot during pregnancy passes on antibodies to your baby and it is less likely to be exposed to the flu.

 Although rare, listeriosis is a serious infection that can affect both pregnant women and their developing babies.
 Eating food contaminated with bacterium Listeria monocytogenes causes listeriosis.
 This can cause potentially life-threatening complications.
-According to Centers for Disease Control and Prevention, only one third of all listeria cases reported in the United Sates pertain to pregnant women.
+According to Centers for Disease Control and Prevention, only one-third of all Listeria cases reported in the United Sates pertain to pregnant women.

 Rubella is also known as German measles.
 It is an infection that causes mild, flu-like symptoms and rashes on the skin.
-According to Centers for Disease Control and Prevention, if a pregnant woman is infected by rubella, it can cause serious problems for her unborn baby.
+According to Centers for Disease Control and Prevention, if a pregnant woman is infected with rubella, it can cause serious problems for her unborn baby.
 Therefore, even WHO recommends vaccination to prevent Rubella.

 - It is extremely important to wash your hands regularly with soap and water, especially after using the bathroom, preparing raw meat and vegetables, and playing with children.

 - Eat a healthy diet and stay active.